titumozammel/operational-silence-framework/README.md

 ---

-# 6. OSF Economic Logic
+# 7. OSF ECONOMIC LOGIC

 The core economic pathway is: